PatrickMcCormack/goplay/collections/README.md

+This is a simple set of go collections (and currently a work in progress)
+  1. Stack
+  2. Queue
+  3. Binary Tree

 Language Features featured in the simple binary tree example:
 - user defined types
 - structs
 - composition